What is West Nile Virus?

 How common is WNV in Massachusetts?

 Because most people who are exposed to WNV have no symptoms, it is difficult to know exactly how many people have been infected.
 People who develop severe illness with WNV are most often reported.
-Between 2000 and 2010, 67 people were reported with WNV infection in Massachusetts.
-Six of these people died.
+Between 2011 and 2020, 148 people were reported with WNV infection in Massachusetts.
+Seven of these people died.
 Cases have been identified from around the state.